r2devops/hub/docs/create-update-job.md

 #### 🧮 Variables

 In order to be customizable, your job should use `variables`.
-This section permits to define environment variables, usable by the job script.
+This section permits defining environment variables, usable by the job script.

 !!! tip
     Set default values to your variables to reflect the most common use-case,